 A Detailed Guide to Vegan Coats and Jackets for All Weather and Seasons

-We’re back with more vegan-friendly fashion, and this time, we’re talking about coats and jackets!
+We’re back with more vegan fashion, and this time, we’re talking about coats!

-Depending on where you live, these clothing items are either a fun fashion statement or a functional necessity.
-(Maybe even both!)
+Depending on where you live, coats are either a fun fashion statement or a functional necessity.

-Whether you need your coat to make you look great or keep you from turning into an icicle, we’ve found a range of vegan-friendly options that will do both.
+Whether you need your coat to make you look great or keep you from freezing to death, we’ve found a range of vegan-friendly options that will do both.

 The majority of coats are made out of some type of animal products such as wool, down (feathers), fur, or leather.
 This is especially true for cold-weather coats.